 Performing the Breathing Technique

 You may feel a little dizzy or tingly – that’s to be expected.
 Your body has just been super oxygenated and then starved of oxygen.
 It will feel like a high, and you’ll want to do it again.
 At least that’s how it makes me feel.
-Give it a go, and feel free to share you experience by commenting to this blog.

 Follow this Wellness Tip of The Day blog as it unfolds.
 Comment if you have questions or ideas.